🎯 Bottom Line Up Front

 Key insight: Underwriters require extensive documentation of physical recovery, psychological stability, and sustained healthy behaviors over multiple years before offering coverage.

-The underwriting process for anorexia involves comprehensive evaluation of medical records, treatment history, and current health status.
+The underwriting process for anorexia involves a comprehensive evaluation of medical records, treatment history, and current health status.
 Insurance companies use specialized protocols for eating disorder assessment that go beyond simple weight checks.
 They examine the full trajectory of illness and recovery, looking for patterns that indicate stable, sustained recovery versus ongoing struggle or high relapse risk.
-The evaluation typically requires records from multiple providers including physicians, psychiatrists, therapists, and nutritionists to create a complete picture of recovery status.
+The evaluation typically requires records from multiple providers, including physicians, psychiatrists, therapists, and nutritionists.

-Critical timeframes play a major role in underwriting decisions.
-Most insurers require a minimum of 2 years at a healthy, stable weight before considering any offer, with 3-5 years preferred for better rates.
-The definition of “healthy weight” typically means BMI of at least 18.5-19, though individual factors are considered.
-Underwriters also evaluate the recovery trajectory—gradual, consistent weight restoration is viewed more favorably than rapid changes or fluctuating patterns.
+Most insurers require a minimum of 2 years at a healthy, stable weight (BMI 18.5+) before considering any offer, with 3-5 years preferred for better rates.
 Documentation of regular medical monitoring, including EKGs, bone density scans, and laboratory work, demonstrates responsible health management and helps establish insurability.

 Documents Typically Requested